Taylorlcj/Taylorlcj/README.md

 - 👋 Hi, I’m @Taylorlcj
 - 👀 I’m interested in being a front end developer
 - 🌱 I’m currently learning html/css/javascript
 - 💞️ I’m looking to collaborate on ...
+Nothing yet
 - 📫 How to reach me ...
+Cant yet